Josef Schulz

 Josef Schulz (1909/1910 – 20 July 1941), also spelled Joseph Schultz, was a German soldier of the 714th Infantry Division stationed in German-occupied Serbia during World War II.
 He died in 1941, allegedly executed after refusing to take part in an execution of partisans.
 The German High Command recorded him as killed in action.
 The plot of the Yugoslav short film Joseph Schultz (1973) is based on the incident.
-Based on a Bundesarchiv study, the incident was dismissed as a legend by many scholars in the 1990s.
+Based on a study of records from the German Bundesarchiv, the incident was dismissed as a legend by many scholars in the 1990s.

 Life

 Josef Schulz was a German soldier.
 He was born in 1909 and lived in Barmen, Wuppertal, Germany.
 During World War II, he served as a corporal in the 714th Infantry Division of the Wehrmacht.
 He is officially recorded as having died during operations in Yugoslavia on 19 July 1941.

 Partisans' execution incident

 On 20 July 1941, a Wehrmacht firing squad executed sixteen Yugoslav partisans within the barracks of Smederevska Palanka, southeast of Belgrade.

 When the bodies of the victims were exhumed after the war, an eyewitness recalls that remains of military equipment ascribed to a German soldier were also recovered, while an identification tag got lost.
 In 1947, when a memorial was erected for the victims, the name of a Croat victim with a German-sounding first name, Marsel Mezic, was rendered to Marcel Masel to reflect the belief that a German soldier was executed along with the partisans for refusing to take part in the executions.

 In 1961 and 1966, West German weeklies Neue Illustrierte and Quick published photographs dated to 20 July 1941, showing an execution and, probably, a German soldier without helmet and belt walking toward the line of the victims.
 The German public was asked to identify this person.
 The photographs were shot by Wehrmacht units, developed by a Palanka local, and left behind when the unit was relocated to the Eastern Front.
 The Palanka chronicle also published the photographs but without mentioning the defection of a German.

 In response to the German weeklies' appeal, West German Bundestag member Wilderich Freiherr Ostman von der Leye identified the person on the photographs as Josef Schulz.
 He based his identification on the diary of Friedrich Stahl, commander of the 714th infantry division, which was made available to him by the Bundesarchiv's Military Archive in Freiburg, then headed by Stahl's son.
 On Ostman's initiative, Josef's brother Walter Schulz travelled to Yugoslavia in 1972 and confirmed that the person in question was Josef Schulz.
 In 1973, a journalist from the Yugoslav paper Politika visited Walter Schulz in Germany; afterwards, Yugoslav newspapers reported that Josef Schulz had been a capable artist and a member of an underground opposition to Hitler.
 Zvonimr Janković, a Yugoslav eyewitness, confirmed that he had seen a German officer arguing furiously with a German without insignia on his uniform.